Barbara Pompili

-Barbara Pompili (/fr/; born 13 June 1975) is a French politician who served as Minister of the Ecological Transition under Prime Minister Jean Castex from 2020 to 2022.
+Barbara Annick Pompili (/fr/; born 13 June 1975) is a French politician who served as Minister of the Ecological Transition under Prime Minister Jean Castex from 2020 to 2022.
+She previously served as Secretary of State for Biodiversity from 2016 to 2017.

-Pompili has previously served as member of the National Assembly for the 2nd constituency of Somme from 2012 to 2016 and from 2017 to 2020.
-A member of La République En Marche!
-(REM) since 2017, she was a member of The Greens (LV) from 2000 to 2010 and Europe Ecology – The Greens (EELV) from 2010 until 2015.
-Pompili served as Secretary of State for Biodiversity from 2016 to 2017.
+Pompili represented the 2nd constituency of Somme in the National Assembly from 2012 to 2016, from 2017 to 2020 and again from 2022 to 2023.
+A member of Renaissance (RE, formerly La République En Marche!) since 2017, she was a member of The Greens (LV) from 2000 to 2010 and Europe Ecology – The Greens (EELV) from 2010 until 2015.

+On 26 March 2025, she was appointed ambassador-at-large for the environment by President Emmanuel Macron.

 Education

 Born in Bois-Bernard, Pas-de-Calais, Pompili grew up in Liévin.
 She graduated from Sciences Po Lille.

 Political career

 Early career

+Pompili ran for a seat in the National Assembly in 2007 in Paris's 13th constituency for The Greens, but placed seventh with just 2.23% of the first-round vote.
+In the 2008 Paris municipal election she headed The Greens' list in the 15th arrondissement, placing fifth with 4% of the first-round vote.

-First elected to the National Assembly in the 2012 legislative election, Pompili was the first female president of a parliamentary group in the lower house, co-leading the EELV group with François de Rugy, from 2012 until 2016.
+She was elected to the National Assembly in Somme's 2nd constituency in the 2012 legislative election.
+She became the first female president of a parliamentary group in the lower house, co-leading the EELV group with François de Rugy, from 2012 until 2016.
 She also served on the Committee on Education and Cultural Affairs.